COVID pandemic pushes Germany to largest deficit since reunification | DW | 07.04.2021

 Germany is battling a third wave of infections and is set to keep many businesses, such as bars and cinemas, closed until at least later this month.

-However, the number of people on shortened working hours last month fell, thanks in part to Germany's relatively strong industrial sector.
+However, the number of people on short-time work last month fell, thanks in part to Germany's relatively strong industrial sector.

-According to data from Germany's Ifo economic institute, some 2.7 million employees were on shortened hours in March compared with 2.9 million the previous month.
+According to data from Germany's Ifo economic institute, some 2.7 million employees were on short-time work in March compared with 2.9 million the previous month.

 The number of people on the scheme peaked at about 6 million a year ago, although the number had recently again been on the rise.